Particle.news

 Immigration Drives Population Growth in U.S. Metro Areas

-• U.S. metropolitan areas grew by 3.2 million people between 2023 and 2024, with international migration accounting for 2.7 million of the increase.
+• U.S. metro areas grew by 3.2 million people between 2023 and 2024, with international migration accounting for 2.7 million of the increase.